babsonnexus/stream-link-manager-for-channels/README.md

 * Do a backup
 * Update the Streaming Services for any new or removed providers
 * Check for new episodes of bookmarked shows
-* Import from Channels DVR any Movies and Episodes that have been watched and deleted, marking them as "watched" in <b>Stream Link Manager for Channels</b>
+* Import from Channels DVR any Movies and Episodes that have been watched and deleted, marking them as "watched" in SLM
 * Find and assign valid Stream Links to bookmarked Movies and Episodes
 * In Channels DVR, initiate several steps to make new programs appear, have deleted ones be removed, and update specific files to use revised links